Quick Answer

 Step 4: Keep decisions auditable.
 For each eligibility change, log account ID, rule outcomes, risk inputs, timestamp, decision source, hold amount, if any, release condition, and assigned settlement window.
 That record lets support explain eligibility changes and lets finance reconcile cash-timing shifts without rebuilding events from raw logs.

-If you want a deeper dive, read Two-Sided Marketplace Dynamics: How Platform Supply and Demand Affect Payout Strategy.
+For a broader payout strategy view, see Two-Sided Marketplace Dynamics: How Platform Supply and Demand Affect Payout Strategy.

 Do not enable instant payout until one pay-in can be traced cleanly from capture to ledger to payout instruction.